codermahdy/survey-form/README.md

 # survey-form
-Responsive web design project two on freeCodeCamp.
+This is the second project of the "Responsive Web Design Certification" at freeCodeCamp.